Stjaertfena/lab-2-undoing-changes/README.md

 - Understand the difference between `log` and `reflog`

 ## Expectations
-- Work in pairs
-- For actions/operations performed on one computer – pair program!
+- Work in pairs and pair program on one computer

 ## The assignment
 This assignment allows you to practice undoing common mistakes.